turtlepod/fx-photo-tag/readme.txt

 1. Super simple and easy to use.
 1. Add label/tag image/photo like facebook.
 1. Easy to embed photo in post/page using shortcode.
+1. Easily add shortcode in post/page using "Add Media" button.
 1. Two color scheme for the tag/label.
 Black(default) and White.
 1. Lightweight no bloated features.
 1. Responsive and mobile ready.